 Wedding Ceremony Seating Alternatives

 Your guests may spend up to—or even over—an hour sitting down for your wedding ceremony, so they need to be comfortable.
 If you’re having a church wedding, the pews are ready and waiting.
 It may be that your non-church venue provides chairs and chair covers for the ceremony too.
-But if you have a choice of seating, banish from your mind the idea that your aisle has to be a straight line with rows of chairs on either side.
+But if you have a choice of seating, don’t think that your aisle has to be a straight line with rows of chairs on either side.
 Your seating options can be so much more interesting!

 Benches, Sofas, and Chairs